 We understand that while considering utilizing our services, you may have come up with some questions.
 We’ve gathered the most common ones and given our answers below so that you will know what to expect before you come in for your first appointment.
 If you don’t see an answer to one of your questions, feel free to reach out to us by phone.

 Q: Who greets patients?

-A: During standard office hours, patients are greeted by our office manager, Jessica.
+A: During standard office hours, patients are greeted by our office manager, Carrie.
 After standard business hours, your therapist will greet you directly.

 Q: Will I have to fill out a form?

 A: We have several intake forms that are standard for a psychotherapy practice.
 You do not have to fill them out in advance, but if you would like to, you may review and download the forms.